Kate Fay’s debut concept EP Duality,

 Ready to experiment with recording, Kate sang, created and helped market jingles and voice-overs for local and national radio advertisements with longtime friend and producer, Mark Pence of Studio MVP.
 The team also recorded pop, r&b, and hip-hop originals and created a Christmas album together.
 In her early twenties Kate moved from Iowa City, Iowa to New York, NY, quickly finding work at midtown’s AG studio as the voice for T’INK’s developmental talking toy line, and landed character voice over work and narration for the Japanese Anime series “Geisters.”

-Kate's range of influences include Aretha Franklin, Prince, Stevie Wonder, Whitney Houston, Joss Stone and Emily King and she is moved by all music that grooves.
-Kate's original sound is drawn from experience singing a variety of music styles and she is excited to share Duality on tour in 2020.
+Kate's range of influences include Aretha Franklin, Prince, Stevie Wonder, Whitney Houston, Joss Stone and Emily King, and she is moved by all music that grooves.
+Kate's original sound is drawn from experience singing a variety of music styles and she is excited to share Duality on tour as soon as possible.

 Kate strives to impact listeners and the music industry positively and dreams of funding inner city music + arts outreach programs for underserved children, in addition to helping fund music & arts programs in public schools across the U.S.